2021–2022 Critically Endangered Species at EMMA

 Ceramic artist Maarit Mäkelä drawing one of the critically endangered lichens in Finland on a vase.
 The vase was built by ceramic artist Catharina Kajander.
 Video: Tzuyu Chen

-2021 Maarit Mäkelä and Heikki Setälä discussing soil at the Soil Laboratory in Design Museum
+2021 Maarit Mäkelä and Heikki Setälä discussing soil at the Soil Laboratory at Design Museum

 Soil inspires both professor of ecology Heikki Setälä and ceramic artist, professor Maarit Mäkelä.
 Meet them discussing organisms in the soil, services that those organisms provide us humans with, and how we all are part of the same community.
 A quarter of all the biodiversity on earth lives in the soil, and we would be in serious trouble without the soil and its abundant life.
 The discussion took place at Soil Laboratory that was part of the Soil Matters exhibition at Design Museum in Helsinki, Finland on 4.9.2020 – 10.1.2021.